 The Network emphasizes in its work the importance of preventative action.
 The Network helps religious and traditional actors play a positive role in preventing violence, including that which is gender-based, characterized by incitement that leads to mass atrocities or the product of violent extremism.
-The efforts to prevent violence is driven by its aim to understand the root causes of radicalisation and violent extremism, and to support ways in which religious and traditional actors can contribute to PVE work.
-The UN’s current focus on prevention of violent conflict has been well noted by the Network and is perceived as an important priority across the Network activities and work.
-The Network has been active in Nordic, EU and international collaboration on PVE, and active members of the EU commission’s Radicalization Awareness Network (RAN).
-In 2019, the Network’s Senior Specialist on Peace and Security was nominated as the co-chair of the Youth, Families and Communities Working Group (RAN YF&C).
+The efforts to prevent violence are driven by its aim to understand the root causes of radicalization and violent extremism, and to support ways in which religious and traditional actors can contribute to PVE work.
+The UN’s current focus on the prevention of violent conflict has been well noted by the Network and is perceived as an important priority across the Network activities and work.
+The Network has been active in Nordic, EU, and international collaboration on PVE, and is a member of the EU commission’s Radicalization Awareness Network (RAN).
+In 2019, the Network’s Senior Specialist on Peace and Security was nominated as the co-chair of the Youth, Families, and Communities Working Group (RAN YF&C).

 This project is based on a comparative assessment of local communities with features of vulnerability or resilience to violent extremism across seven case study countries.
-The PAVE consortium comprises partners from 12 different countries and receives project funds from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 870769.
+The PAVE consortium comprises partners from 12 different countries and receives project funds from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 870769.

-The ALLY Project is a youth-sensitive initiative focused at amplifying the youth voices and actions in addressing diverse factors of violence and preventing violent extremism in South Asia, particularly in Bangladesh, Sri Lanka, India and Pakistan.
-The project aims at increasing knowledge of these factors, enhancing the multidimensional capacity of youth leaders and their strategies, and strengthen multi-stakeholder partnerships to prevent violent extremism in South Asia.
-The project primarily targets youth as agency-holder and strategic allies to media and decision-makers, to increase outreach for youth-led initiatives and constructive narratives that value the religious, ethnic and cultural diversity of the region.
+The ALLY Project is a youth-sensitive initiative focused at amplifying the youth voices and actors in addressing diverse factors of violence and preventing violent extremism in South Asia, particularly in Bangladesh, Sri Lanka, India, and Pakistan.
+The project aims to increase knowledge of these factors, enhancing multi-dimensional capacity of youth leaders and their strategies, and strengthen multi-stakeholder partnerships to prevent violent extremism in South Asia.
+The project primarily targets youth as agency-holder and strategic allies to media and decision-makers, to increase outreach for youth-led initiatives and constructive narratives that value the religious, ethnic, and cultural diversity of the region.
 The project contributes to filling the gap of context-specific resources and collaborative regional actions on PVE in South Asia, strengthening not only regional but also national level networks and youth movements.

 Reach Out 3

 Reach Out 3 expands upon the Network and FCA’s work on prevention of violent radicalization and extremism Finland and Europe: Reach Out (2016-2017) and Reach Out 2 (2017-2019).
-This project is implemented in collaboration with four cooperation cities in Finland: Helsinki, Turku, Tampere and Oulu.
-Reach Out 3 contributes to the Networks strategic objective to nationally engage duty bearers, families and youth on the prevention of violent extremism.
-The Network secretariats Senior specialist co-chairs the Youth, Families and Communities Working Group of the Radicalization Awareness Network that brings together the community of practice in European Union.
+This project is implemented in collaboration with four cooperation cities in Finland: Helsinki, Turku, Tampere, and Oulu.
+Reach Out 3 contributes to the Networks strategic objective to nationally engage duty bearers, families, and youth on the prevention of the violent extremism.
+The Network secretariat’s Senior Specialist on Preventing Violence co-chairs the Youth, Families and Communities Working Group of the Radicalization Awareness Network that brings together the community of practice in European Union.